Port

 Meals not included

-Upon reaching the plateau, the journey then takes on a more sedate nature and the train engages in a graceful gallop meandering alongside the Para Wetlands, home to an abundance of birds, game fish and unique wetland vegetation.
+Hop aboard and relax for a very scenic trip, crossing the Waitohi Viaduct and climbing the Picton Elevation -- one of the steepest gradients in the country at 1:37.
+From the plateau, the journey then takes on a more sedate nature and the train engages in a graceful gallop past the Para Wetlands -- home to an abundance of birds, game fish, and protected wetlands vegetation.

-The long river crossing across the wide Wairau River is another tour highlight, providing entry to the magnificent Wairau Valley with the distant southern mountains in the backdrop.
+The long river crossing across the wide Wairau River is another highlight, providing entry to the magnificent Wairau Valley with the distant Wither Hills as a backdrop.

-A sea of vineyards on both sides, shoulders the train on the stretch through Blenheim town – clear evidence that Marlborough is indeed home to 80% of New Zealand’s wine production, most famously the sauvignon blanc variety.
+With a sea of vineyards on both sides, the stretch to Blenheim offers clear evidence that Marlborough is indeed home to 80% of New Zealand's wine production -- most famously the Sauvignon Blanc varietal.

-South of Blenheim, The Marlborough Flyer Train then traverses the rolling southern hills of Marlborough, snaking through Dashwood Pass, bursting into Awatere Valley, and the magnificent sea of vineyards with the often snow-capped peak of the majestic sentinel, Mount Taupuae-o-Uenuku in the background.
+South of Blenheim, the Flyer traverses the rolling southern hills of Marlborough, snaking through Dashwood Pass and into Awatere Valley with the often snow-capped peak of Mount Taupuae-o-Uenuku visible on a clear day.

 Notes:

 Minimum age is 14 years.
-Tour involves a shuttle transfer from the port to Picton Town Centre.
+Tour includes a shuttle transfer from the port to Picton's rail station.
+Wear comfortable walking shoes.
+Meals are not included in this tour.
+This is not a steam-operated train.